-Students should be in possession of the necessary PE kit and equipment, including a towel.
-All items should be clearly marked with the student's name.
+Pupils should be in possession of the necessary PE kit and equipment, including a towel.
+All items should be clearly marked with the pupil's name.
 PE kits should be carried in an appropriate holdall such as a sports bag.